memob0x/heavyPreloader/README.md

 ```

 ## [Lazyload Images](https://memob0x.github.io/loader/demos/images/index.html)

-Loader can be used with `IntersectionObserver` to get provide a lazy load functionality.
+Loader can be used with `IntersectionObserver` to provide an easy and enhanced lazy load functionality.

 ```javascript
 // instance construction